Rekio-lll/BTHA/README.md

 # BTHA：Block-then-Hash Attention for Efficient Long-Context

-The code is about to be open-sourced
+The code is about to be open-sourced...